-However once learners can remember what they have learned if we interleave different types of problems in a non predictable order, learners will be better able to apply their learning, than if they practice blocks of the same question type Rohrer 2009.
+However once learners can remember what they have learned if we interleave different types that at least some learning has been retained.

+Repeated retrieval practice with the spacing increased geometrically means that we can turn a "forgets within 3 days" learner to a "remembers for over a year" learner with a relatively modest number of practice questions. of problems in a non predictable order, learners will be better able to apply their learning, than if they practice blocks of the same question type Rohrer 2009.
 The learner can no longer think "this is a lesson on A, so I must apply skills A to this problem" instead the learner must select the appropriate concept or procedure to match the features of the problem.

-If learners are encouraged to (i) recall what they have learned, or (ii) "try before the teacher teaches" even if the learners are wrong, their memory will be enhanced, provided the teacher/text book/video goes on to demonstrate a solution Kornell 2009.
-If the teacher teaches or reminds the learners before the learners have had a chance to try, this opportunity to deepen the learner's memory is lost.
+If learners are encouraged to (i) recall what they have learned, or (ii) "try before the teacher teaches" even if the learners are wrong, their memory will be enhanced, provided the teacher/text book/ video goes on to demonstrate a solution Kornell 2009.
+If the teacher teaches or reminds the learners before the learners have If we insist on sticking to an each-topic-once-a-year scheme of learning, pattern (b) will embed learning much better than pattern (a).
+In pattern (b) there is little or no lesson time spent on unproductive overlearning, blocked practice is split into two sessions.
+The second blocked practice lesson had a chance to try, this opportunity to deepen the learner's memory is lost.